 An attacker can use the redirect to leech off the reputation of a Libravatar server’s domain.
 An open redirect can be used to obscure a link’s true destination, or help a spam or phishing message to sneak past filters.

 I DNS-SD queried the web’s top 5,1 million domains (Tranco list #44KX) to see how many Libravatar instances and open redirects I could find.
-In total, I discovered 18 instances (unique IP addresses) on 23 distinct domain names.
+In total, I discovered 18 instances (unique Internet Protocol (IP) addresses) on 23 distinct domain names.
 11 instances were vulnerable (13 domain names).

 Notably, the servers operated by academic institutions were not vulnerable.
 These institutions are likely running custom software solutions on top of their staff and student databases to generate the avatars.